alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 > Do you use the best tools money can buy?

-Let me make the argument now in long form, so hopefully we will all enjoy the benefits of better tooling some time soon.
+Let me make the argument now in long form, so hopefully we will all enjoy the benefits of better equipment some time soon.

 # 💰 The Value of Tools

-In many professional areas there are almost religious wars about tooling.
+In many professional areas there are almost religious wars about tools.
 This is even more pronounced in software development, where the arguments between e.g. proponents of the vim and Emacs text editors have been raging on for years.
 And they are probably more than justified.